Melbourne

-Melbourne is the capital and most populous city of the Australian state of Victoria, and the second most-populous city in Australia, after Sydney.
-The city's name generally refers to a 9,992 km2 area, comprising an urban agglomeration of 31 local government areas.
-The name is also used to specifically refer to the local government area named City of Melbourne, whose area is centred on the Melbourne central business district and some immediate surrounds.
+Melbourne (/ˈmɛlbərn/ MEL-bərn, (Note: Among non-Australians, the spelling pronunciation /ˈmɛlbɔːrn/ MEL-born is also heard.) /en-AU/) is the capital and most populous city of the Australian state of Victoria and the second-most populous city in Australia.
+The city's name generally refers to a 9,993 sqkm area, comprising an urban agglomeration of 30 local government areas.
+The name is also used specifically to refer to the local government area, also named the City of Melbourne, whose administrative area is centred on the Melbourne central business district and some immediate surrounds.

 The city occupies much of the northern and eastern coastlines of Port Phillip Bay.
-As of 2024, the population of the city was 5.35 million, or 19% of the population of Australia; inhabitants are known as "Melburnians".
+As of June 2025, the population of the city was 5.435 million, or 19% of the population of Australia.
+It is the southernmost city in the world with a population exceeding one million.
+Its inhabitants are known as "Melburnians".

 The area of Melbourne has been home to Aboriginal Victorians for over 40,000 years.
 Of the five peoples of the Kulin nation, the traditional custodians of the land encompassing Melbourne are the Boonwurrung, Woiwurrung and the Wurundjeri peoples.
 In 1803, a short-lived British penal settlement was established at Port Phillip, then part of the Colony of New South Wales.
 Melbourne was founded in 1835 with the arrival of free settlers from Van Diemen's Land (modern-day Tasmania).
-It was incorporated as a Crown settlement in 1837, and named after the then-Prime Minister of the United Kingdom, William Lamb, 2nd Viscount Melbourne.
+It was incorporated as a Crown settlement in 1837 and named after the then Prime Minister of the United Kingdom, William Lamb, 2nd Viscount Melbourne.
 Declared a city by Queen Victoria in 1847, it became the capital of the newly separated Colony of Victoria in 1851.
-During the 1850s Victorian gold rush, the city entered a lengthy boom period that, by the late 1880s, had transformed it into Australia's, and one of the world's, largest and wealthiest metropolises.
+During the 1850s Victorian gold rush, the city entered a lengthy boom period that, by the late 1880s, had transformed it into one of the largest and wealthiest metropolises in both Australia and the world.
 After the federation of Australia in 1901, Melbourne served as the interim seat of government of the new nation until Canberra became the permanent capital in 1927.